UNITED STATES AIR FORCE ORDERS OF BATTLE

 Armed Forces Expeditionary Streamers

-The streamer is awarded for participation in any military campaign of the United States for which no other service medal is authorized.
+Armed Forces Expeditionary Streamer is awarded for participation in any military campaign for which no other service medal is authorized.

 Decorations